gered/clj-hl7-fhir/README.md

 returned from the HL7 FHIR server.
 An "unexpected error response" is anything that is not defined to be part of the particular operation's successful result(s). e.g. a "read" operation that returns an HTTP 400 or HTTP 500 status instead of HTTP 200.

+> **NOTE:** Some servers differ in how they return errors (e.g. different HTTP status
+> codes), so you will want to be sure to test your code's error handling to be sure
+> errors are caught correctly!

 When this type of response is encountered, an exception is thrown which will contain the response, which can be obtained in your exception handler via `ex-data`.
 If the